 Public Service Loan Forgiveness (PSLF) and income-driven repayment plans provide potential paths to student loan forgiveness and repayment.
 But both programs require that borrowers make a certain number of on-time payments to be eligible to have their remaining student loan balance canceled.

-The good news is that CARES Act student loan forbearance will still count toward satisfying these requirements for federally owned loans, even if you suspend payments now.
+The good news is that the CARES Act student loan forbearance will still count toward satisfying these requirements for federally-owned loans, even if you suspend payments now.

 If You Already Defaulted on Your Loan